Retatrutide

 Medical Disclaimer

-Retatrutide (LY3437943) is an investigational drug not yet approved by the FDA.
-Clinical trial data referenced comes from Jastreboff et al., NEJM 2023.
-This article is for informational purposes only.
-Consult a licensed healthcare provider for medical advice.
+Retatrutide is an investigational drug not yet approved by the FDA.
+This article discusses Eli Lilly's drug pipeline for informational purposes and does not constitute investment advice or a drug endorsement.
+Consult a licensed healthcare provider about currently available weight loss treatment options.

-Semaglutide from $99/mo and tirzepatide from $125/mo — FDA-approved active ingredients, available today.
+Do not wait for future approvals.
+Semaglutide from $99/mo and tirzepatide from $125/mo are available now.

 Get Started Today